-In addition to the shelter, 5-6 picnic tables and a minimum of 2 garbage receptacles should be located nearby in an array that doesn't impede unprogrammed recreational use of the open grass lawn to the west of the shelter.
+In addition to the shelter, 5-6 picnic tables and a minimum of 2 garbage receptacles should be located nearby in an array that does not impede unprogrammed recreational use of the open grass lawn to the west of the shelter.
 Proximity to the washroom should be considered (i.e. not immediately adjacent).
 Ideally, the picnic shelter and picnic tables will be installed after the stormwater management plan has been prepared.
 The picnic tables can be installed in advance of the shelter if the budget does not allow for the shelter and tables to be installed at the same time.
 To reduce maintenance concerns the picnic tables should be located on concrete pads.
-An accessible drinking fountain with dog bowl should be installed along the trail near the picnic tables as part of the picnic area development.
+An accessible drinking fountain with dog bowl should be installed along the trail near the picnic tables as part of the picnic area (the drinking fountain is also noted in item 3 above).